coryjett/Rancher-to-Solo/README.md

  --set installEnterpriseCrds=false
  ```

- Use `gloo-single.yaml` in thie repository as a template values file.
+ Use `gloo-single.yaml` in this repository as a template values file.
 It will deploy Gloo Mesh Core with a self-signed TLS server cert.

 ```
 helm upgrade -i gloo-platform gloo-platform/gloo-platform \